michaelstephens/sidekiq-queue-stats/README.md

 Keeps track of Sidekiq job count and adds a tab to the Web UI to let you view totals.

-[WARNING] Large amounts of jobs in queues can cause this gem to slowly load.
-Use the 'Live Poll' button at your own risk.

 ## Installation

 Add this line to your application's Gemfile: